ColeChiodo/opengl_game/README.md

 # OpenGL Project

-This project is a basic OpenGL game.
+This project is a basic game using OpenGL and C++.

 ## Requirements